Code-Institute-Submissions/the-shamans-cat/README.md

         * poorly cropped/focused pictures which did not relate to the text
         * difficult to find information
 * On the other hand, some sites were very professional, custom made and looked very credible.
 These sites tend to belong to extremely successful Shamanic Practitioners who have large followings and, in some cases, give training.
-* Other sites of prominent Shaman are old-fashioned looking but due to the importance of the Shamanic Practitioner, users are more interested in the content than what the page looked like.
+* Other sites of prominent Shaman are old-fashioned looking but due to the importance of the Shamanic practitioner, users are more interested in the content than what the page looked like.
 3. In conclusion, this website needs the right amount of relevant, interesting and inspiring content, presented in a clear way which make it easy to read and navigate through, even for computer novices, leading the visitor to make contact with the practitioner.
 ___